Mandan apartment building fire has similarities to blaze a year ago at neighboring apartments

 “The roof is burned off,” Fire Chief Steve Nardello said Tuesday.

-There were no immediate reports of injuries.
+There were no known injuries to residents or firefighters, according to Deputy Police Chief Lori Flaten.
 The number of displaced residents wasn't immediately available.
-Efforts were in the works to find them housing and provide essentials.
+Flaten said a number of the apartments were occupied by families.
+Efforts were in the works to find the residents housing and provide essentials.
 Meanwhile, authorities continued to investigate the cause of the blaze.

+"Occupants of the apartment building will be unable to enter the building until the completion of our investigation and the building is determined to be safe for entry," Flaten said.

 The fire started on the third floor -- possibly on a balcony -- in much the same way a blaze destroyed the neighboring three-story, 42-unit building in the Sunset Bluffs complex on July 14, 2019.
 Officials determined that fire was accidental, with discarded smoking materials the likely cause.
 The building was later razed and has not been rebuilt.